Fred0202/First-Lab-Project-/README.md

 Audio Files: Background music and sound effects for an immersive experience.

-Getting Started
-To run the Hangman Game locally, follow these steps:

-Clone the Repository: git clone https://github.com/your-username/hangman-game.git

-Open the Game: Open the index.html file in your web browser.

 Dependencies
 Open Sans Font: Used for the text in the game.